 The Fund is committed to the principles of effective corporate governance.
 The directors also recognize the importance of integrity, transparency, and accountability.
-During the year the Board of Fund Manager had the following board sub-committees to ensure a high standard of corporate governance throughout the Fund.
+The Board of Fund Manager has the following board sub-committees to ensure a high standard of corporate governance throughout the Fund.
 These are;

-- Board Audit Risk & Compliance Committee; and - Board Investment Committee.
+- Board Audit Risk & Compliance Committee; and

+- Board Investment Committee.